ayys/star/README.md

 # star <!-- omit from toc -->

-star is an (over-engineered) Unix command line bookmark manager.
+star is a (slightly over-engineered) Unix command line bookmark manager.
 Dynamically star your favorite folders and instantly navigate (cd) to them.

 It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2) (the autocompletion uses bash features even for Zsh).